 Within SNCF Voyageurs, each division designs and deploys its own environmental initiative.
 In 2020, our TER regional rail business launched its PlaneTER campaign, and now our long-distance train unit has created Planète Voyages.

 Leader of the pack

-Of all the options for long-distance travel, trains are the most eco-friendly by far: though they carry 10% of the sector’s passengers, they account for only 0.6% of its carbon emissions.
-When you take one of our high-speed TGVs, you emit 98% less CO2 than if you made the same journey by car, and nearly 99% less than if you took a plane.
+Of all the options for long-distance travel, trains are the most eco-friendly by far.
+Though they carry 10% of the sector’s passengers, they account for only 0.6% of its carbon emissions.
+When you take one of our high-speed TGVs, you emit 98% less CO2 than the same journey by car, and nearly 99% less than if you took a plane.

 Want to save the planet?
 Take a train